MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.ElasticSan/Get-AzElasticSanVolume.md

 ## SYNOPSIS
 Get either a list of all volumes from a volume group or get a single volume from a volume group.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.elasticsan/get-azelasticsanvolume) for up-to-date information.

 ## SYNTAX

 ### List (Default)